 Introduction

 Among the concerns regarding drug-induced toxicity, respiratory chemical toxicity remains a major cause of drug candidate failure in clinical trials, resulting in the high cost of bringing drugs to market [1].
 Respiratory toxicity and lung diseases caused by the adverse effects of drugs or chemicals are a serious public health problem and can even result in death.
-Drugs or chemicals can cause respiratory reactions that are not immediately obvious, the main symptoms being pneumonia, bronchitis, congestion, asthma and rhinitis [2, 3].
+Drugs or chemicals can cause respiratory reactions that are not immediately apparent, with the main symptoms including pneumonia, bronchitis, congestion, asthma, and rhinitis [2, 3].
 The lungs are a target for a variety of possible toxic substances because of their large contact surface.
 They can also act as a metabolism site for certain substances.
 Drugs can induce specific respiratory reactions, or the lungs may be affected as part of a generalised response.
 More than 380 medications are known to cause drug-induced respiratory diseases; the true frequency is unknown.
 The number of drugs that cause lung disease will undoubtedly continue to increase as new agents are developed (Schwaiblmair et al., 2012; Jadhav et al., 2021).
-With the growing impact of omics technology and models generated by Artificial Intelligence (GenAI) to create new molecules, the number of chemicals responsible for serious lung diseases is also increasing.
-Thus, the pharmaceutical and chemical industries, as well as international regulatory bodies, need reliable, accurate and explanatory computational tools to assess the respiratory toxicity of compounds.
+With the growing impact of omics technology and models generated by generative Artificial Intelligence (GenAI) to create new molecules, the number of chemicals responsible for serious lung diseases is also increasing.
+Thus, the pharmaceutical and chemical industries, as well as international regulatory bodies, need reliable, accurate, and explanatory computational tools to assess the respiratory toxicity of compounds.
 The study of the relationship between the chemical structure and its activity in terms of respiratory toxicity plays an important role in the safety of drugs before they are placed on the market.
-Historically, experimental determination of drug or chemical toxicity can provide more reliable data, but it is a very long, expensive and tedious process involving laboratory animals and synthetic molecular materials [4].
+Historically, experimental determination of drug or chemical toxicity can provide more reliable data, but it is a very long, expensive, and tedious process involving laboratory animals and synthetic molecular materials [4].
 Compared with experimental approaches, in silico methods, such as quantitative structure-toxicity relationships (QSTRs), offer a rapid and cost-effective screening platform for identifying the molecular structural fingerprint responsible for these undesirable properties.
 Quantitative Structure-Toxicity Relationship (QSTR) modelling has successfully been used to explain the correlations between the molecular descriptors of chemicals and their toxicity.
 It has been widely used in many fields to predict the individual toxicity of chemicals; however, it has been rarely used for the prediction of combined toxic effects (Hou et al., 2019).